techjay-c/tp/docs/UserGuide.md

 #### Viewing calendar : `view-calendar`

 Shows a calendar filled with all scheduled appointments in ToothTracker.
 This is useful when:
-* You want a visual summary of all appointments, allowing for a comprehensive overview.
+* You want a visual summary of all appointments in your clinic.
+* You need to plan ahead for upcoming weeks or months.

 Format: `view-calendar` (No extra parameters required)